Sweet potato: Habitat

 Sweet potatoes are cultivated throughout tropical and warm temperate regions wherever there is sufficient water to support their growth.
 Sweet potatoes became common as a food crop in the islands of the Pacific Ocean, South India, Uganda and other African countries.

 A cultivar of the sweet potato called the boniato is grown in the Caribbean; its flesh is cream-colored, unlike the more common orange hue seen in other cultivars.
-Boniatos are not as sweet and moist as other sweet potatoes, but their consistency and delicate flavor are different than the common orange-colored sweet potato.
+Boniatos are not as sweet and moist as other sweet potatoes, but their consistency and delicate flavor are different from the common orange-colored sweet potato.